Debra Byrne: Early career as pop singer

 Byrne's first Australian television guest appearance as a featured solo artist was on The Graham Kennedy Show at the age of fifteen.
 Since then she has made a guest appearance on every major Australian Tonight show and was a regular performer on the Australian Broadcasting Corporation (ABC) series, The Saturday Show.
-In 1978 she merged singing with acting for the first time on the ABC's Follies series.
+In 1979 she merged singing with acting for the first time on the ABC's TV Follies series.
 From August 1980 Byrne co-starred alongside John Farnham in their own series, Farnham and Byrne.
 Craig Walsh of The Australian Women's Weekly previewed a segment for a rock 'n' roll themed episode, "[its] staging promises to make the series the smash hit of 1980, say the producers" with Byrne declaring "I've just discovered I can dance better than I thought."

 Byrne's career stalled between 1980 and 1985 due to her heroin addiction, for which she undertook rehab at Odyssey House.
 A further stumbling block occurred when a sex tape of her and a former partner was stolen and leaked to the media.

 In mid-1985, Byrne recorded her second solo album, The Persuader, which was produced by Peter Dawkins.
 She issued the single "The Persuader" in August, but neither single or album charted.

 She made a successful and highly publicised career comeback in 1985 with the starring role as Kathy McLeod, opposite Matt Dillon, in the feature film, Rebel.
 She was nominated for an AFI Award for Best Actress in a Lead Role for the performance.
 Byrne sang lead vocals on nine of ten tracks on Rebel: Original Motion Picture Soundtrack (1985).